yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

-Author: Stuart Beesley - StuWareSoftSystems (March 2021 - a lockdown project) - Last updated: October 2024
+Author: Stuart Beesley - StuWareSoftSystems (March 2021 - a lockdown project) - Last updated: January 2025
-Credit: (slack: @dtd) aka Dan T Davis for his input, testing and suggestions to make a (MUCH) better product......
+Credit: (slack: @dtd) aka Dan T Davis for his input, testing, patience and suggestions to make a (much) better product..

 Custom Balances works with 2021.1(3056) and newer.
-DISCLAIMER: THIS EXTENSION IS READONLY (IT DOES NOT CHANGE DATA) >> BUT YOU USE AT YOUR OWN RISK!
+DISCLAIMER: THIS EXTENSION IS READONLY (IT DOES NOT CHANGE DATA) >> YOU USE AT YOUR OWN RISK!

 DEFINITIONS:
 - CB means this extension / Custom Balances